rbms-bsc/DCRMR/_pages/Title/Title.md

 ## 1.01.3 Form and order of information

-<a name="1.01.3.1">1.01.3.1</a> Transcribe [Title of manifestation](/DCRMR/title/Title-of-manifestation/) and [Statement of responsibility](/DCRMR/sor/) information in the form and order in which they are presented on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).
+<a name="1.01.3.1">1.01.3.1</a> Transcribe Title and [Statement of responsibility](/DCRMR/sor/) information in the form and order in which they are presented on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).
 The [Title proper](/DCRMR/title/Title-proper/) is the first element of the description.

 <a name="1.01.3.2">1.01.3.2</a> For transposed elements, always make a [Note on title](/DCRMR/title/Note-on-title/) to indicate the original position on the title page (see [1.29.31.2](/DCRMR/title/Note-on-title/#1.29.31.2)).